Chemistry of Natural Soap Making

 Let's Dig Deeper into the Chemistry of Soap Making

-Sodium hydroxide is an alkali (base) and the acids are the fatty acids that make up the triglycerides present in oils and butters.
-When the fatty acid and the sodium hydroxide (lye) are combined they neutralize each other and make a salt we call SOAP.
+Sodium hydroxide is the alkali (base) and the acids are the fatty acids that make up the triglycerides present in oils and butters.
+When the fatty acid and the sodium hydroxide (lye) combine they neutralize each other and make a salt we call SOAP.

 Let's begin by discussing the chemical structure of fats (oils).

-On the left hand side you see a glycerol molecule.
+On the left-hand side of the graphic you see the backbone of a glycerol molecule.
 This molecule is always the same in every fat (triglyceride) molecule.
 Each black “O” in the glycerol molecule represents an oxygen atom.
-Notice there are 3 of them each of which attached to a fatty acid (the zigzag lines on the right).
+Notice there are 3 of them, each of which is attached to a fatty acid (the zigzag lines on the right).

 Fatty Acids and Soap Making

-It is difficult to imagine what a fatty acid is because we can not see it.
+It is difficult to imagine a fatty acid because we can not see it.
 There are two main types of fatty acids, saturated and unsaturated.
-You have no doubt heard about these relative to nutrition and they are extremely important in determining the qualities of a bar of soap.
+You have no doubt heard about these relative to nutrition, and they are extremely important in determining the qualities of a bar of soap.

 In the drawing of a Saturated Fatty Acid, the dash "-" lines in between the carbon atoms (C) represent a single bond.
 Notice that the carbon chain is straight and that there are only single bonds between the carbon atoms.
 If there are only single bonds between neighboring carbons in the hydrocarbon chain, a fatty acid is said to be saturated.